Asymmetric Number Partitioning with Splitting and Interval Targets: Related Work

-There are several variants of job scheduling problems in which it is allowed to break jobs apart.
+\textbf{Splitting in job scheduling:} There are several variants of job scheduling problems in which it is allowed to break jobs apart.
 They can be broadly classified into \emph{preemption} and \emph{splitting}.
-In the preemption variants, different parts of a job must be processed in different times.
+In the preemption variants, different parts of a job must be processed at different times.
 In the three-field notation, they are denoted by "pmtn" and were first studied by \cite{10.2307/2627472}.
 In the splitting variants, different parts of a job may be processed simultaneously on different machines.
 They are denoted by "split" and were introduced by \cite{DBLP:journals/dam/XingZ00}.
-While we consider the splitting variant in \Cref{sec:appendix-proof-sharing}, our main focus is on a new variant, in which we measure the number of jobs that are split, rather than the number of splittings.
-This is motivated by the fair division application, in which it is desirable to bound the number of items with split ownership.

 Various problems have been studied in job scheduling with preemption.
 The most closely related to our problem is the generalized multiprocessor scheduling (GMS).
 It has two variants.
 In the first variant, the total number of preemptions is bounded by some fixed integer.
 In the second variant, each job $j$ has an associated parameter that bounds the number of times $j$ can be preempted.
 In both variants, the goal is to find a schedule that minimizes the makespan subject to the preemption constraints.

-For identical machines, \cite{ShchepinArticle} prove that with the bound of $n-2$ on the total number of preemptions, the problem is {\sf NP}-hard, whereas \cite{10.2307/2627472} shows a linear-time algorithm with $n-1$ preemptions.
-In \Cref{sec:appendix-proof-sharing} we prove an analogous result where the bound is on the total number of splittings.
+For identical machines, \cite{ShchepinArticle} proves that with the bound of $n-2$ on the total number of preemptions, the problem is {\sf NP}-hard, whereas \cite{10.2307/2627472} shows a linear-time algorithm with $n-1$ preemptions.
+In \Cref{thm:sharing} we prove an analogous result where the bound is on the total number of splittings.
 For uniform machines, a polynomial algorithm by \cite{DBLP:journals/jacm/GonzalezS78} yields at most $2n-2$ preemptions, and \cite{DBLP:journals/algorithmica/ShachnaiTW05} proved {\sf NP}-hardness for the case where the number of preemption is strictly less than $2n -2$.
-Also, \cite{DBLP:journals/algorithmica/ShachnaiTW05} present a {\sf PTAS} for GMS with a global preemption bound, and another {\sf PTAS} for GMS with job-wise preemption bound when the number of machines is a fixed constant. \cite{soper2019schedules} study the special case in which at most one preemption is allowed.
-They show that makespan minimization is polynomial for two machines.

-Another closely related problem is called the minimum preemption scheduling (MPS).
-In this problem, the only feasible schedules are preemptive schedules with the smallest possible makespan.
-The goal is to find a feasible schedule that minimizes the overall number of preemptions.
-Using uniform machines, \cite{DBLP:journals/algorithmica/ShachnaiTW05} show a lower bound on the number of preemptions: $2m-2$ and gives an algorithm that achieves this bound.